 Modern looms operate at very high speeds, interlacing the length-wise yarns and the crosswise yarns.

 In preparation of warp yarns for weaving, hundreds of yarn threads are wound from cheese cones onto a large warp beam.
 Then yarns on this beam are coated with starch to add strength for weaving.
-On the other hand, starch is not placed on weft because flexibility is needed in the weaving process.
+On the other hand, starch is not placed on the weft because flexibility is needed in the weaving process.

 Currently, in modern mills, the weft is fed into the loom from cheese cones by air jets at a high speed that its movement cannot be seen.

-Then the woven fabric is sent to a finishing process where it is bleached, dyed, printed or given a special finish before being made into clothing or other home products.
+The woven fabric is sent to a finishing process where it is bleached, dyed, printed, or given a special finish before being made into clothing or other home products.

 Manufacturing Process of Cotton

-Cotton fabrics are often used in making underwear, children's clothing, some socks, towels, bedding, sheets, blankets, bathrobes, bras, pajamas along with curtains.
+Cotton fabrics are often used in making underwear, children's clothing, some socks, towels, bedding, sheets, blankets, bathrobes, bras, pajamas along curtains.

 Light cotton fabrics are used to make blouses, shirts, and dresses.
 Thick cotton fabrics such as gabardine are used for making pants, and cotton linens.

 Household Applications of Cotton